daviddelaat/SemidefiniteProgramming.jl/README.md

 # Solvers

-To use a solver construct an immutable solver object with `Solver()` and supply it as the second argument to the `solve` function.
+To use a solver construct an immutable solver object with `CSDP()`, `SDPA()`, etc, and supply it as the second argument to the `solve` function.
 The solver objects support the optional named arguments
  - `verbose` (print solver output to stdout)
  - `executable` (path to the solver executable)